lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.txt

 dataset = datasets/nips.txt
 #dataset = datasets/pubmed.txt

+## Original Dataset: Filename of original dataset.
+This is useful if the dataset has been
+## pre-processed externally and a reference to the original text is needed
+## the order of the documents are assumed to be the same as in 'dataset'

 ## Test Dataset: Filename of test dataset file to use, must follow same format as dataset file
 ## if this file is given, the held out log likelihood will be calculated every 'topic_interval'
 ## relative to this dataset.